Forever in Your Mind: 2013–2015: Formation

-In 2013, Emery Kelly (as a solo artist), aged 16, and Ricky Garcia (as part of a group), aged 14, auditioned for season 3 of The X Factor USA.
+In 2013, Emery Kelly (as a solo artist), age 16, and Ricky Garcia (as part of a group), age 14, auditioned for season 3 of The X Factor USA.
 They were eliminated during the boot camp round.
 However, judge Simon Cowell asked Kelly and Garcia to remain on the show, teaming them with Garcia's group member Jon Klaasen to form a trio he named Forever in Your Mind.
 They sang a cover of the Jonas Brothers' "Lovebug" and were the last contestants cut before the final sixteen.
 On November 7, 2013, their first music video, "She Lights the World," premiered on Just Jared Jr. The song was written by Charlie Midnight and Allen Copeland.

 In June 2014, Klaasen left the band and was replaced the following month by Kelly's cousin, Liam Attridge.
 Klaasen would later reach Hollywood Week on American Idol season 15, followed by being a competitor on Boy Band.

-Forever in Your Mind released the song "Sweet Little Something" on March 12, 2015; a second version featuring Jordyn Jones was released three days later, on March 15.
+Forever in Your Mind released the song "Sweet Little Something" on March 12, 2015; a second version featuring Jordyn Jones, a singer who was on Abby's Ultimate Dance Competition in her youth, was released three days later, on March 15.
 The band signed to Hollywood Records in November 2015 and released a music video for their holiday-themed song, "Wrapped Up for Christmas," in December 2015.